Virginia Tech vs. Iowa Women's Basketball Predictions & Picks - November 9

 Virginia Tech Performance Insights (2022-23)

-- The Hokies had a +528 scoring differential last season, topping opponents by 14.6 points per game.
-They put up 72.4 points per game, 51st in college basketball, and allowed 57.8 per contest to rank 32nd in college basketball.
+- The Hokies' +528 scoring differential last season (outscoring opponents by 14.6 points per game) was a result of putting up 72.4 points per game (51st in college basketball) while allowing 57.8 per contest (32nd in college basketball).

-- On offense, Virginia Tech scored 68.9 points per game last year in conference contests.
-To compare, its season average (72.4 points per game) was 3.5 PPG higher.
+- With 68.9 points per game in ACC contests, Virginia Tech posted 3.5 fewer points per game in conference games compared to its overall average (72.4 PPG).

-- The Hokies posted 75.5 points per game at home last year.
-In road games, they averaged 67.1 points per contest.
+- The Hokies put up 75.5 points per game in home games last year, compared to 67.1 points per game away from home, a difference of 8.4 points per contest.

-- Virginia Tech ceded 53.2 points per game last year when playing at home, which was 8.7 fewer points than it allowed on the road (61.9).
+- Virginia Tech surrendered 53.2 points per game when playing at home last year, compared to 61.9 in road games.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.